Zoox’s boxy self-driving vehicle looks nothing like a traditional car

 While Evans and Levinson say they have an idea of how long all this will take and when the Zoox’s ride service can launch, they’re not sharing publicly yet.

 Despite revealing the look of its cars, Zoox is still in testing mode.
-The company is already testing its vehicles in San Francisco, and will be adding another test route in Los Angeles next year.
-In the futur,e Zoox will further evaluate the vehicles on test tracks and then private roads.
+The company is already testing its vehicles in Las Vegas, San Francisco, and around the Bay Area.
+In the future Zoox will further evaluate the vehicles on test tracks and then private roads.